adtzlr/blog/_pages/about.md

 permalink: /about/
 ---

-I'm a University Assistent at Graz University of Technology at the Institute of Structural Durability and Railway Technology in the area of mechanical engineering.
+My Name is Andreas Dutzler and I'm a University Assistent at Graz University of Technology at the Institute of Structural Durability and Railway Technology in the area of mechanical engineering.

 ### Research Information